What are the CCA classes and their rates?

 As your company grows, it will acquire more and more assets that will contribute to its success.
 For example, you might buy or lease manufacturing premises, machinery, vehicles, etc.

 Did you know that you can deduct the cost of these assets from your income over several years to reduce your tax burden?
 These deductions are categorized into CCA classes determined by the CRA.
-They can be claimed when you file your T2 income tax return.
+They can be claimed when you file your corporate tax return.

 There are a variety of CCA classes that determine the applicable depreciation rate for a company’s assets.
 Here are the main categories of depreciable property for companies and their applicable rates.